 Well you get discounts for courses, events, seminars (usually free or half price), and if you’re retrenched, the union may disburse vouchers to help you pay for groceries (especially for low income).

-Low income members get study awards/bursaries for their kids, grocery discount vouchers and other funds to help them with cost of living.
+Low income members get study awards/bursaries for their kids, grocery discount vouchers and other financial assistance under the NTUC U Care Fund to help them with cost of living.

 Staff (even PMEs) facing retrenchment get support to negotiate for better retrenchment payouts (depending on agreement between union and company) and help to find new jobs.